The Amazing Colossal Man: Production

+Release

+The Amazing Colossal Man was released on August 28, 1957, screening at the Paulo Drive-in theatre in Anaheim, California.
+It played with the film Cat Girl as a double feature.
+The film was distributed by American International Pictures in the United States.

 Reception and legacy

-Distributed by American International Pictures (AIP) in 1957, the film appeared at the top of a double bill with Cat Girl.
 Critical reviews were generally positive, with film reviewer Richard W. Nason at The New York Times commenting: "... imaginative story premise".
 A similar review in Variety, noted: "...
 Glenn Langan delivers persuasively ...
 Technical departments are well handled".

 At the film review aggregator website Rotten Tomatoes, the film holds an approval rating of 38% based on 8 reviews, with a weighted average rating of 5.4/10.

 The film and its sequel were featured and riffed on the cult classic mocking series Mystery Science Theater 3000; actor Mike Nelson portrayed the title character twice in the mid-movie host sections of the series' third season episodes 9 and 19, in which the film and its sequel War of the Colossal Beast were shown.
 In episode 9, the character seems more aggressive to Joel Robinson (Joel Hodgson) and the bots when the Satellite of Love hit him and nearly proceeds to attack the trio after Tom Servo (Kevin Murphy) unintentionally insulted Glenn before leaving when suffering from a brief heart attack, as portrayed in the film.

 The film was parodied in "Nutcracker Sweet", season 1, episode 2 of Robot Chicken in 2005 when a large bald giant, wearing a sarong as a diaper, is struck in the crotch with a wrecking ball as he terrorizes a city, as part of the "Ode to the Nut Shot" sketch.

 The trailer has also been shown in the film projected at the Disney's Hollywood Studios restaurant, Sci-Fi Dine-In Theater.